betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 ## Conclusion

-The Multi-Project DevOps organization is excited to share with the BSSW.io community the results of Dr. Ryan Richard's 2024 BSSw Fellowship.
-We hope that others who are interested in MPCI/CD will consider joining the
+The Multi-Project DevOps organization is excited to share with the BSSw.io community the results of Dr. Ryan Richard's 2024 BSSw Fellowship project.
-Multi-Project CI/CD organization and helping continue to add content.
+We hope that others who are interested in MPCI/CD will consider joining the Multi-Project CI/CD organization and helping continue to add content.
 We intend for the Multi-Project CI/CD organization to continue, but note that content additions may be slower as priorities shift.
 Nonetheless, we think that the